MCMi460/3DS-RPC/README.md

 <h1 id = 'quick'>Quickstart Guide</h1>

 Download the app from the [latest release](https://github.com/MCMi460/3DS-RPC/releases) and run!
 Once ran, the app will ask for you to add a friend on your Nintendo 3DS.
-This is for the express purpose of pulling your currently playing Nintendo game, so be mindful that you may need to enable "Show friends what you're playing?" on your 3DS' friends app.
+This is for the express purpose of pulling your currently playing Nintendo game.

 1. Open Discord and 3DS-RPC